phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### Unifying configuration management

 Another challenge pertains having different ways to configure a component.
 Should components be configured using getters and setters for each option?
 Or should they have a single method that accepts a struct (or some kind of key-value map) that specifies multiple options?
-Should components be configurable at all after construction.
+Should components be configurable at all after construction?
 It would be great if we have a unified answer for all components in Passenger.

 ConfigKit provides this unified answer: